 What I love about this recipe, is that is easily scalable from 1 to 4 (or however many you need) depending on how many people will be there for dinner.

-This chicken recipe is cooked in the skillet on top of the stove so I don’t have to heat up the oven, which as Martha says, is a good thing.
+This chicken recipe is cooked in the skillet, preferably a cast iron skillet, on top of the stove so I don’t have to heat up the oven, which as Martha says, is a good thing.

 This Easy Skillet Chicken Breast Weeknight Dinner could not be any simpler or tastier.
 It is a great meal on its own, or you can use this recipe as a base to include in other recipes like Chicken Tetrazzini with Asiago Cream Sauce or Chicken Broccoli Cheese Quinoa Casserole or Cheesy Chicken Bacon Rasta Pasta.